-- Nominee packets may be submitted for consideration to the committee and must include an introduction letter of support and a complete resume or CV of the individual’s qualifications.
-Send nominations to Steve Hedrick at email@example.com by December 31.
+- Complete nomination packets may be submitted for consideration to the committee and must include an introduction letter of support and a complete resume or CV of the individual’s qualifications.
+Send only complete nominations to Steve Hedrick at firstname.lastname@example.org by December 31.

 Robert J. Conkling Memorial Award

 This is a restricted award recognizing schools that produce the national winners of the SkillsUSA welding competition.